STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Introduction

 \textbf{Adaptive Communication Strategies for Local SGD:} It has been proved by \cite{zhou2018convergence,yu2019parallel} that it is theoretically reasonable and advantageous to vary the communication frequency as the training proceeds.
 The authors of \cite{haddadpour2019local} present the convergence analysis of periodic averaging SGD (PASGD), which is FedAvg with no user sampling, and propose an adaptive scheme that gradually decreases the communication frequency between workers and the server to reduce total communication rounds.
 Meanwhile, \cite{wang2019adaptive} also proposes an adaptive strategy based on PASGD where the communication frequency is increased along the training process to achieve a decrease in the true convergence time.
 In addition, \cite{shen2021stl} proposes the STagewise Local SGD (STL-SGD) that increases the communication period along with decreasing learning rate to achieve further improvement.

 Local SGD presents a possibility to reduce the communication cost of the system; yet, other than communication efficiency, the wall-clock time required for convergence is also an important issue.
-As the consequence of the discrepancy in worker nodes, there is considerable variability in the computing time of different machines, and the machines that consume excessively more time per round than others are normally known as stragglers \cite{dean2013tail}.
+Due to the discrepancy among computing capabilities of machines, there is considerable variability in the computing time of different machines, and the machines that consume excessively more time per round than others are normally known as stragglers \cite{dean2013tail}.
 Numerous researches have been conducted in the development of straggler-tolerant techniques, which can be generally categorized into synchronous schemes and asynchronous ones.

-\textbf{Dealing with Straggling in Synchronous SGD Schemes:} In synchronous parallel SGD, the PS always waits for all the workers to finish their computation.
+\textbf{Dealing with Stragglers with Synchronous SGD:} In synchronous parallel SGD, the PS always waits for all the workers to finish their computation.
 As a result, the whole process could be severely slowed down due to the existence of potential stragglers.
 One way to mitigate the effect of straggling is to exploit redundancy such as \cite{tandon2017gradient,li2017fundamental,wang2019erasurehead,zhang2020lagc,ozfatura2019gradient} that allow the PS to wait for only a subset of workers by utilizing storage and computation redundancy.
 Other than redundancy, \cite{harlap2016addressing} develops the FlexRR system that attempts to detect and avoid stragglers.
 Another well-known truth is that the convergence analysis of $M$-worker synchronous parallel SGD is the same as mini-batch SGD, only with the mini-batch size enlarged $M$ times.
 Inspired by this idea, \cite{gupta2016model} and \cite{dutta2018slow} propose the $K$-sync SGD where the PS only waits for the first $K$ workers to finish their computation.
 In addition, \cite{dutta2018slow} extends the $K$-sync SGD to $K$-batch-sync SGD in which the PS updates the parameter using the first $K$ mini-batches that finish, such that no worker is idle in each training round.